How to Make Authentic Nashville Hot Chicken at Home

 Directions

-• Marinate the Chicken: In a large bowl, combine buttermilk, pickle juice, hot sauce, and egg.
-Add the chicken pieces and coat thoroughly.
-Cover and refrigerate for at least 4 hours, or overnight for best results.
+• Marinate the Chicken: In a large bowl, whisk together the buttermilk, pickle juice, hot sauce, and egg until it’s all well combined.
+Add your chicken pieces and make sure they’re fully coated.
+Cover the bowl and pop it in the fridge for at least 4 hours, or even better, overnight.
+This gives the chicken time to get super tender and flavorful.

-• Fry the Chicken: Heat vegetable oil in a deep fryer or large pot to 350°F (175°C).
-Fry the chicken in batches until golden brown and crispy, about 6-8 minutes per side, or until the internal temperature reaches 165°F (74°C).
-Transfer to a wire rack to drain.
+• Fry the Chicken: Pour vegetable oil into a deep fryer or large heavy pot until it’s about 2–3 inches deep.
+Heat the oil to 350°F. Carefully fry the chicken in batches so you don’t crowd the pan.
+Each piece should take about 6–8 minutes per side, depending on thickness.
+Make sure the internal temp hits 165°F. Transfer cooked chicken to a clean wire rack to drain.

 Notes